Originally published July 2015, updated in Feb 2025.

 Nencini Sport

-In its Calenzano location, a wide selection of tennis gear.
+In its Calenzano location, a wider than most selection of tennis gear.

 Sign up to receive future blog posts by email